scottrlarson/profession/content/services/information/management/system.md

 **[Hard Disk Sentinel](https://www.hdsentinel.com/)**: A remote management tool that provides remote upkeep services for the **Upkeep System Management Service** Its designed to send storage device diagnostic data remotely to my operations workstation at 533 5th street Santa Rosa.
 I monitor hardware reliability on a monthly basis and make suggestions for replacements.
 Software is setup to initiate a panic backup of the system drive in the event of a failure.

 **[Carbonite Safe](https://www.carbonite.com/)**: This software is used in the **Backup System Management Service** as a fail-over backup for personal data in the event you loose access to your location, the equipment is lost/taken, or Macrium Reflect fails to make a backup.
-Backs up data to the Carbnoite cloud on a realtime schedule.
+Personal data like documents, and pictures are backed up to the Carbnoite cloud on a realtime schedule.

 **[Emsisoft Antimalware](https://www.carbonite.com/)**: This software is used in the **Security System Management Service** as a security product designed to minimize on-line and local threats to your device.